C4Q/AC-Android/cohort_5.4/unit_04/04_00_oh_the_topics_youll_know.md

 - [ ] CardView
 - [ ] RecyclerView: Adapters, ViewHolders, binding data and inflating views
 - [ ] Android Application, and Activity Livecycle Callback Methods
+- [ ] Intents and Extras: Explicit and Implicit Intents
 - [ ] Orientation Change, and onSavedInstanceState
 - [ ] User Navigation, and Navigation Drawer
 - [ ] Menus and Pickers